 The Canadian Elite Basketball League is a brand new professional basketball league in Canada.
 The first official games took place this past spring.
 So shortly after being hired by the Honey Badgers, I was hired on full time with the Guelph Nighthawks.
 I kept both jobs because I believe in this league and think that in order for it to reach it’s potential, it cannot just be one team being successful.

-There’s only three games that overlap between the teams.
+There are only three games that overlap between the teams.
 So I’ll actually still go to the Honey Badgers game on those days since the Nighthawks have someone to do that role.
 It’s definitely weird for me not to be at the Nighthawks for three of their home games, but we have an awesome crew that takes care of things while I am gone.
 They put on a great show!

 What do typical days look like for you in both roles?